Khan/genqlient/docs/DESIGN.md

 - Makes for the simplest resulting types, by far; the fragment adds no further complexity to the types.
 - Especially a simplification when embedding abstract-typed fragments, since you don't have to go through an extra layer of interface when you already have a concrete type.
 - More efficient when multiple fragments spread into the same selection contain the same field: we need only store it once whereas embedding must copy it once for each fragment.
 Also easier to use in the same case, since if you have both `val.FragmentOne.MyField` and `val.FragmentTwo.MyField`, you can't access either via `val.MyField`.
-(Empirically in the Khan Academy codebase this appears to be quite rare.)
+(Empirically in the infiotinc Academy codebase this appears to be quite rare.)
 - If you need to manually construct values of genqlient-generated types, flattening will be a lot easier, but I don't really recommend doing that.

 **Pros of embedding:**